 2 Techniques for Counting

 To compute probabilities, we need to be able to count the number of outcomes in different sample spaces and events.
-For most of the examples in Chapter 1, this counting could be done by listing all the possible outcomes (e.g., see Figure 1.7).
+For most of the examples in Chapter 1, we did this by explicitly listing out the relevant outcomes (e.g., see Figure 1.7).
 However, problems like Cardano’s (Example 1.1), involve larger sample spaces and are less straightforward.
 To tackle these more difficult problems, we’ll need tools from combinatorics, the branch of mathematics concerned with counting.

 Like probability, combinatorics is a tricky subject that can be daunting and counterintuitive at first.
 But, with a principled approach and some practice, solving combinatorics problems becomes a routine and even fun endeavor!